Skip to main content

 If using a wired headset, it should have a long cable.
 (Ideally, longer than 10 feet.)
 It may not matter as much on a computer, but when gaming on a TV, you want to be able to sit further back.

-If you prefer to be cable-free, you may prefer wireless gaming headphones.
+If you prefer to be cable-free, consider wireless gaming headphones.
 Wireless headsets usually have either a USB-A or USB-C dongle that you plug in, or connect over Bluetooth.
-Keep in mind that wireless headphones have a battery life, and you may want to keep an eye on said battery, lest they cut out at a key point in your gaming experience.
+Keep in mind that wireless headphones have a limited battery life, and you may want to monitor the battery level, lest they cut out at a crucial point in your gaming experience.

 If you’re trying to decide between a wired and wireless headset, latency on wireless headsets has gotten so low in recent years that it isn’t really a factor any longer.